June 14, 2017

 I trusted him.
 But I didn’t trust all of the other vehicles that were whizzing by.

-Eric squeezed through spaces of traffic just big enough to fit a single scooter.
+Eric weaved through spaces of traffic just big enough to fit a single scooter.
 I tried unsuccessfully to shrink myself.
 Eventually we got into a flow, and could breath easy again.
 I helped navigate directions while he drove us through places we’ve never seen before.
-We ended up seeing so much of more of true Bali, completely untouched by tourism.
+We ended up seeing so much more of true Bali, completely untouched by tourism.
 It felt risky, but I trusted him.
 It was exhilarating.